top of page

 Want to save the bees?
 This task is far more complicated than you might guess.
 Here is the bottom line:

 1. Humans cannot reproduce the vast and complicated biodiversity of natural areas, so the first priority has to be preservation of those areas and removal of invasives.
 Even small patches of invasive plant species have cascading effects on the insect population of a much greater area around them.
 Removing those invasive plants does wonders for biodiversity.
+Preserving intact pieces of woods is also important, not only because of the trees that bloom in spring but also because of the shrubs and spring ephemerals underneath, which together provide pollen and nectar for the bees and other pollinators.

 2. Where natural biodiversity has already been destroyed, humans can help by planting a wide variety of native species.
 You can’t prevent species extinctions by focusing on a single plant-pollinator interaction.
 You have to focus on the ecosystem as a whole.
 So add as many species of native plants as your growing conditions allow, and cram in as many plants as you can afford.
 Plan for a succession of blooms from early spring to late fall.